Chhatrapati Shivaji Maharaj International Airport - T2 metro station: Planning and development

+MIAL committed to funding three key stations—T2, Marol Naka, and Sahar Road—with an estimated contribution of ₹777 crore.
 To recover this amount, a ‘metro component’ was added to the User Development Fee (UDF) charged to air passengers between 2016 and February 2023, according to a report by the Financial Express.

 Construction and features

 Construction of the station was undertaken by the Mumbai Metro Rail Corporation (MMRC) as part of the broader Aqua Line 3 project.
 The station includes modern commuter amenities such as customer service counters, escalators, lifts, shops, ATMs, and multiple entry/exit points to accommodate peak-time passenger flow.
 The station is also set to host India's longest escalator, at 21 metres in length.

 When first opened, the metro station was located 500 meters away from the airport terminal along poorly signposted public roads.
 A direct bridge from Exit 1A to the airport terminal opened in August 2025, reducing the distance to 100 meters.

 Operational milestones

 The station was opened to the public on 7 October 2024 as part of Phase 1 of Aqua Line 3, which connected Aarey to Bandra-Kurla Complex (BKC).
 This marked a major milestone in expanding Mumbai’s rapid transit network and improving airport accessibility.